chaaz/versio/README.md

 contributions while a release is being built.
 -->

-To become available, software systems go through a _release process_, where the software is described, assigned a version number, and deployed to sites where it is executed or distributed.
-This process occurs when the application is created and again whenever maintenance or improvements are applied, so a single piece of software can incur many releases over its lifetime.
-Versio can help automate the release process, by updating version numbers automatically from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and (in the future) publishing the software to distribution targets.
+Software go through a _release process_, where the software is described, assigned a version number, and deployed to sites where it can be executed or distributed.
+This process occurs first when the application is created, and again whenever maintenance or improvements are applied, so a single piece of software can incur many releases over its lifetime.
+Versio can help automate the release process by updating version numbers automatically from [conventional commits](https://www.conventionalcommits.org/), generating a changelog, and managing dependencies between projects.

 Many software projects declare their version number in some sort of manifest file.
 Node/NPM projects have a "package.json" file, Rust/Cargo